An aerial view of Wasaga Beach, Ontario, Canada. Content zilla/Shutterstock

 Best beach for surfing

-Planning tip: Unlike Long Beach, Chesterman is close enough to town to reach by bike (with your surfboard clipped to a special bike rack) and firm enough to cycle on if you need some leg exercise before cresting the Pacific waves.
+Planning tip: Unlike Long Beach, Chesterman is close enough to town to reach by bike (with your surfboard clipped to a special bike rack), and firm enough to cycle on if you need some leg exercise before cresting the Pacific waves.

-5. Kitsilano, British Columbia
+5. Kitsilano Beach, British Columbia

-Best urban beach
+Best summer-in-the-city beach

 6. Shallow Bay, Newfoundland and Labrador